bcgov/biohubbc/README.md

 ## Pre-reqs

+### Install Docker

+Note: this setup uses volumes to support live reload.
+You will need to ensure that you grant docker access to whichever hard-drive you are working in.

-Initialize the `./env` file.
+### Initialize the `./env` file.

+This will copy `./env_config/env.docker` to `./.env`
-This file may need additional editing to provide secrets, etc.
+Note: this file may need additional editing to provide secrets for external services (like S3).

 ```
 make env
 ```

+_Note: you will need to use a terminal that supports make, etc. On Mac this is the default terminal, on Windows you can use something like `git-bash`._

 ## Run all projects

-Runs the database, api, web and ionic frontends.
+Builds and runs the database (including migrations/seeding), api, web and ionic apps.

 ```
 make all